Dependence vs. Addiction: Why Prescription Opioid Use Is Not the Same as Illicit Abuse

 Stopping opioids after long-term use can cause withdrawal symptoms.

-Physical dependence on a drug is caused when a person uses it often and regularly over a prolonged period of time.
-Someone who takes opioids under a doctor’s orders will often do so in order to treat pain or other issues.
-Therefore, it is possible for a person to become dependent on a prescription opioid even while taking it exactly as prescribed.
+Physical dependence on a drug occurs when a person uses it often and regularly over a prolonged period of time.
+Someone who takes opioids under a doctor’s orders will often do so to treat pain or other issues.
+Therefore, a person can become dependent on a prescription opioid even while taking it exactly as prescribed.

-According to the National Library of Medicine, “Withdrawal from opiates can occur any time long-term use is stopped or cut back.”
-While the body will still need to be weaned off the drug slowly, this dependency is not the same as addiction.
-Only a person who abuses a drug by taking it without a prescription, in a way differently from how it was prescribed, or using it illicitly can become addicted to that substance.
+Any time you stop taking opioids after taking them for a long time, you may experience withdrawal symptoms.
+While your body will still need to be weaned off the drug slowly, this dependency is not the same as addiction.
+Only a person who abuses a drug by taking it without a prescription, in a way different from how it was prescribed, or using it illicitly can become addicted to that substance.

 Am I Dependent or Addicted?

-If you took your medication exactly as it was prescribed to you without deviating from that prescription, it is likely you are experiencing physical and psychological dependence.
-You will require help from your doctor in order to be safely weaned off the drug, but you should not be concerned about addiction, as your use was not illicit.
+If you took your medication exactly as it was prescribed to you without deviating from that prescription, you are likely experiencing physical and psychological dependence.
+You will require help from your doctor to be safely weaned off the drug, but you should not be concerned about addiction, as your use was not illicit.

 However, if you were taking a narcotic drug (either illicit or prescription) in high doses and in a way that was not medically prescribed to you, your dependence is very likely an extension of your addiction.
-You will require rehabilitation in a professional treatment program in order to overcome this issue.
+You will require rehabilitation in a professional treatment program to overcome this issue.
+Several treatment options are available, including inpatient and outpatient programs.

 Seek Treatment Now

-Call 800-934-1582(Who Answers?) to find safe, reliable rehab centers where you can begin your recovery from narcotic abuse and addiction.
+Call 800-934-1582(Sponsored) to find safe, reliable rehab centers where you can begin your recovery from narcotic abuse and addiction.
 We will help you get back to the life you want to live.

 Don’t wait Until It’s Too Late.